TOP

 Château de Pez: Tasting & Drinking

-Nevertheless, it is only the most recent vintages, all made under the control of the Roederer team (which, as indicated above, is true of all vintages from 1996) that I can make any comment on.
-Of these, the most convincing has without any doubt been the 2010, which was savoury and substantial when tasted at Pichon-Lalande during the primeurs tastings.
-Of course this was a barrel sample and not a finished wine, and such opinions should be regarded with a note of caution, but the wine showed consistently when it came to tasting after bottling in 2012.
+Nevertheless, it is only the most recent vintages, all made under the control of the Roederer team (which, as indicated in my history of the estate, is true of all vintages from 1996) that I can make any comment on.
+Of these, one of the more convincing was the 2010 vintage, which was savoury and substantial when tasted at Pichon Comtesse during the primeurs tastings.
+Of course this was a barrel sample and not a finished wine, and such opinions should be regarded with a note of caution, but the wine showed consistently when I came to taste after bottling in 2012.

 Please log in to continue reading: